SolarLune/resolv/readme.md

 ___

 Welp, that's about it.
 If you want to see more info, feel free to examine the examples in the `examples` folder; the `worldPlatformer.go` example is particularly in-depth when it comes to movement and collision response.
+You can run them by just calling `go run .` from the examples folder.

 [You can check out the documentation here, as well.](https://pkg.go.dev/github.com/solarlune/resolv)